Skip to content

 You can’t tour the AT&T campus, but the local fire department can!

-The city offered AT&T two other sites, Mr. Stern said.
-One was the statue’s original home atop 195 Broadway near Fulton Street, now owned by Peter S. Kalikow, a developer.
-The second was 346 Broadway near Worth Street, a city-owned office tower that was formerly the home of the New York Life Insurance Company and once had a bronze eagle on its roof.
-But Mr. Stern said he would prefer for the statue to be on the ground, where people could enjoy it ”up close and personal.”
+The city proposed several possible locations.
+One was Golden Boy’s original rooftop home at 195 Broadway near Fulton Street, by then owned by developer Peter S. Kalikow.
+Another option was 346 Broadway near Worth Street, a city owned office tower that had once served as the headquarters of the New York Life Insurance Company and previously featured a bronze eagle on its roof.
+Stern himself favored a different approach altogether, suggesting Golden Boy be placed at ground level, where the public could experience him up close and personal.

 See one of the most advanced technological facilities in the world, right here in Bedminster, New Jersey

 In 2002, CEO Michael Armstrong and his leadership relocated several miles away to a more modest and rudimentary building in Bedminster.
-Armstrong said he had pull down and take with him the towering 16-ton gilt statue.
+Armstrong said he had pulled down and taken with him the towering 16 short tons (roughly 32,000 pounds) gilt statue.
 The move was just one more painful step in AT&T’s winding down from a colossus into a struggling company selling assets to stay alive.

 Golden Boy outside the AT&T Bedminster, New Jersey facility c 2002

-Take a tour of one of the most advanced digital network operations center in the world.
+Take a tour of one of the most advanced digital network operations centers in the world.
 (Video)

 After all the mergers, the logo evolves back to a capitalized format.

-In 2009, still standing 24-foot high, the gilded bronze statue now resides in the lobby of AT&T’s headquarters on Akard Street in Dallas, as a symbol of one of the nation’s most famous corporate names.
-Sadly, they severed off his head and his thunderbolt holding arm during the journey only to have a series of operations to restore him to his glory days (see video below).
+In 2009, still standing 24 feet high, the gilded bronze statue now resides in the lobby of AT&T’s headquarters on Akard Street in Dallas, as a symbol of one of the nation’s most famous corporate names.
+Sadly, they severed off his head and his thunderbolt-holding arm during the journey, only to have a series of operations to restore him to his glory days (see video below).

 Golden Boy in the lobby in Dallas, Texas.

-Golden Boy came apart into six sections – the body, the two wings, the head, neck and the left arm, which holds the lightning bolts.
-The statue was dismantled, shipped to Dallas and carefully reconstructed over a two-day period.
+Golden Boy came apart into six sections – the body, the two wings, the head, the neck, and the left arm, which holds the lightning bolts.
+The statue was dismantled, shipped to Dallas, and carefully reconstructed over two days.

 I gilded the sculpture when I was working for C. Roussel Inc. when Golden Boy went from NYC to Basking ridge NJ.
 I did not gild it when it went to Bedminster NJ or when it moved to Dallas.
 However I did help with the re-gilding of the sphere that it was moved outdoor in Dallas, which was also coordinated by C. Roussel inc. I also know as a fact that the anatomy was not altered in any way.